The Constitution

 Often described as the second pillar of the constitution, the main principles include :

-- No one can be punished without trial. - No one is above the law or treated differently. - Common law establishes principles of the constitution.
+- No one can be punished without a trial. - No one is above the law or treated differently. - Common law establishes principles of the Constitution.

-An example being the 2009 expenses scandal which led to 8 criminal charged for MP's and Lords.
+An example being the 2009 expenses scandal, which led to 8 criminal charges for MPs and Lords.

-Changes to the UK Constitution : A lot can be credited to Blairs government, whereby 12 constitutional bills were introduced in the 1st Parliamentary session.
-Examples include House of Lords Act 1999 which removed all but 92 hereditary peers and allowed for more 'peoples peers', it still did not allow for elected peers.
+Changes to the UK Constitution: A lot can be credited to Blair's government, whereby 12 constitutional bills were introduced in the 1st Parliamentary session.
+Examples include the House of Lords Act 1999, which removed all but 92 hereditary peers and allowed for more 'people's peers'; it still did not allow for elected peers.
 It also introduced life peers who were appointed based on merit.
-The Constitutional Reform Act 2005 which created a Supreme Court, the highest court, with more independence and a separation of powers.
-A proposed reform was the House of Lords bill 2012 which PROPOSED that a reformed lord should compromise 80% elected members and 20% nominated removing hereditary peers completely.
+The Constitutional Reform Act 2005, which created a Supreme Court, the highest court, with more independence and a separation of powers.
+A proposed reform was the House of Lords bill 2012, which PROPOSED that a reformed lord should comprise 80% elected members and 20% nominated, removing hereditary peers completely.

 © Copyright mypoliticsnotes